natefrog808/NEXUS/docs/roadmap.md

 - **Documented**: A beacon for hackers with stellar guides.
 - **Fun**: A chaotic playground of glitchcraft and challenges.

-**Score Goal**: 100/10—mind-blowing beyond measure, a boundary-pushing singularity where reality bends, voices scream, and the nexus lives.
+**Score Goal**: mind-blowing beyond measure, a boundary-pushing singularity where reality bends, voices scream, and the nexus lives.

 ---